gabfiocchi/ngx-mercadopago/README.md

 Angular 6 or higher.

+**To go to production it is necessary that you have an SSL certificate and that the payment form be made available on an HTTPS page.**

 ## 📲 Installation

 First time using Mercado Pago?
 Create your [Mercado Pago account](https://www.mercadopago.com), if you don’t have one already.